Enjoy a show at QPAC along with a night at one of Brisbane…

 Smoke and haze effects are used in this production.

 The Safest Way to Buy!

-QTIX is the official ticketing service for QPAC and The Longest Minute.
+QTIX is the official ticketing service for QPAC and Bangarra: 30 years of sixty five thousand.
 Selected packages are sold through authorised resellers only.
 Any tickets purchased through unauthorised sales channels may be seized or cancelled without refund or exchange and the bearer of the ticket may be denied admission.
 Unauthorised sales channels include Viagogo, eBay and Gumtree.
 Read more about purchasing tickets online.

 Study Guide for Bangarra: 30 years of sixty five thousandRead More